Non-concave expected utility optimization with uncertain time horizon: Introduction

-where the investment horizon $T>0$ is given upfront, $P_T^\pi$ is the terminal portfolio generated by an admissible strategy $\pi\in \Pi(0,x_0)$ starting with an initial investment $x_0$, and $U$ is a concave utility function.
-Such a utility maximization problem in a continuous-time setting dates back to Merton \cite{Merton1971}.
-The general solution for this problem is well-known, see e.g. Biagini \cite{Biagini_survey} for a broad discussion.
-Merton's pioneering work has been extended in several directions e.g. by assuming more general structures of preferences, by incorporating additional (possibly untradable) randomness to the underlying risk processes, or by including a risk constraints to the optimization problem.
+A classical problem in optimal control theory and mathematical finance is to maximize the expected reward or utility over all admissible terminal positions (portfolios) starting with an initial investment in the time horizon $[0,T]$, where $T>0$ is given upfront and the objective (utility) function is a concave.
+Such a utility maximization problem in a continuous-time setting dates back to Merton \cite{Merton1971} with the underlying stochastic processes representing a financial market.
+Merton's pioneering work has been extended in several directions e.g. by assuming more general structures of preferences, by incorporating additional randomness to the underlying risk processes, or by including a risk constraint to the optimization problem, see among many others e.g. Biagini \cite{Biagini_survey}, Wong et al. \cite{Wong}, or Karatzas et al. \cite{Karatzas} for a broad discussion.